hpi-swt2-exercise/rails-intro-exercise/README.md

 ## Tips

+* This exercise is not graded, the main goal is to learn the basics of Ruby on Rails.
+Don't hesitate to ask the teaching team or your fellow students for help!
-* The beginning of this exercise is designed to be solved while reading the official [Getting Started with Rails Guide](https://guides.rubyonrails.org/getting_started.html).
+* The beginning of this exercise is based on the official [Getting Started with Rails Guide](https://guides.rubyonrails.org/getting_started.html).
 When stuck, this should be your first read.
-* Start the development server (`rails s`) and try out your app in the browser
+* `rails s` starts the development server (by default on http://localhost:3000) so you can try out your app in the browser.
-* All available routes of the application can be displayed using `rails routes`
+* `rails routes` shows all available routes of the application.
 * For help with RSpec matchers, there is a [Cheat Sheet](https://devhints.io/capybara#rspec) or the [documentation](http://www.rubydoc.info/github/teamcapybara/capybara/#Querying)
-* Run `rspec spec/<path_to_spec>.rb` to only run one set of specs
+* Run `rspec spec/<path_to_spec>.rb` to only run tests within a single file.
-* Have a look at `/spec/factories` to get inspiration for your data model
+* Have a look at `/spec/factories` to get inspiration for your data model.
-* Besides [generators](https://guides.rubyonrails.org/command_line.html#rails-generate) and scaffolds, [associations](https://guides.rubyonrails.org/association_basics.html) and [validations](https://guides.rubyonrails.org/active_record_validations.html) are needed
+* Besides [generators](https://guides.rubyonrails.org/command_line.html#rails-generate) and scaffolds, [associations](https://guides.rubyonrails.org/association_basics.html) and [validations](https://guides.rubyonrails.org/active_record_validations.html) are needed.
-* Look at the Mockup: https://gomockingbird.com/mockingbird/index.html?project=v890g6l#v890g6l/OQMURm (author selection uses a multiple select in this version of the exercise)
+* Look at the Mockup: https://gomockingbird.com/mockingbird/index.html?project=v890g6l#v890g6l/OQMURm (author selection uses a multiple select in this version of the exercise),
 * `rails db:drop && rails db:migrate` deletes the database and recreates it.
 This might be helpful for error recovery.
-* Make sure that all local changes are committed (`git status`) and pushed to the upstream repository (i.e., the one on GitHub) before the deadline
+* Make sure that all local changes are committed (`git status`) and pushed to the upstream repository (i.e., the one on GitHub) before the deadline.